Sydney Morning Herald Schools Summit 2025: Uniting Australia’s Leading Educators

 8:30

-The Hon Prue Car MP, Deputy Premier and Minister for Education and Early Childhood Learning, NSW
+The Hon Prue Car MP, Deputy Premier and Minister for Education and Early Childhood Learning

 9:00